Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 I’m not saying it’s perfect, but they know me.

 Marketing personalisation for those with smaller marketing departments and budgets is being led by a product called Right Message.

 You can show different text and headlines on a page depending on the users’ job role.

-You show a different message at the top of a page depending on how you’ve segmented your audience.
+Depending on how you’ve segmented your audience, you show a different message at the top of a page.

 I can show one message to new visitors, one to previous subscribers and one to clients.

-That’s only a brief overview of marketing personalisation but it’s definitely a growth area and opportunity.
+That’s only a brief overview of marketing personalisation, but it’s a growth area and opportunity.

 Marketing automation expert

-Experts in marketing automation use software to set up pre planned workflows to achieve an end result.
+Experts in marketing automation use software to set up pre-planned workflows to achieve a result.